 The Statement of Net Position and the Statement of Activities present information about the following:

-Governmental Activities - The District's basic services are considered to be governmental activities.
+Governmental Activities - The District's basic services are governmental activities.
 These services are supported by specific program revenues from state and federal grants.

 Fund Financial Statements